Daniel Sperber

-Daniel Sperber (Hebrew: דניאל שפרבר) is a British-born Israeli academic and centrist orthodox rabbi.
+Daniel Sperber (Hebrew: דניאל שפרבר; born 4 November 1940) is a British-born Israeli academic and Orthodox Jewish rabbi.
 He is a professor of Talmud at Bar-Ilan University in Israel, and an expert in classical philology, history of Jewish customs, Jewish art history, Jewish education, and Talmudic studies.

 Biography

-Daniel Sperber was born on 4 November 1940, in Gwrych Castle, Wales.
+Daniel Sperber was born in Gwrych Castle, Wales.
 He studied for rabbinical ordination at Yeshivat Kol Torah in Israel, earned a doctorate from University College, London, in the departments of Ancient History and Hebrew Studies.

 He is married to Phyllis (Hannah) Magnus, a couples therapist, originally of Highland Park, Illinois.
 They have ten children.
-One of their daughters, Abigail, is the founder of Bat Kol, an Israeli Jewish religious lesbian group.
+One of their daughters, Abigail, is the founder of Bat Kol, a fringe, Israeli Jewish religious lesbian group.

 Academic and rabbinical career

 He is the Milan Roven professor of Talmud at Bar-Ilan University in Israel, where he is also the President of the Ludwig and Erica Jesselson Institute for Advanced Torah Studies.
 He also served as rabbi of Menachem Zion Synagogue in the Old City of Jerusalem.
 In 2010, Sperber accepted an appointment as honorary Chancellor of the non-denominational Canadian Yeshiva & Rabbinical School in Toronto.

 Sperber is the author of Minhagei Yisrael: Origins and History on the character and evolution of Jewish customs.
 He has written extensively on many issues regarding how Jewish law can evolve, and has evolved.
 This includes a call for a greater inclusion of women in certain ritual services, including ordination.

-He is also a critic of how certain halachic rules have become too strict in recent years.
+He has been critical of particular contemporary expressions of halachic observance.
 Regarding kitniyot, he has said, "The attitude in the last few decades has changed and become stricter, to the point of absurdity", pointing out that non-kitniyot items have been added to the list, including "cottonseed oil, sunflower oil, peanut oil, and even hemp".

 Sperber explains his rationale for allowing a greater role for women in Orthodox practice: "The first is that in the same way it is forbidden to permit that which is forbidden, it's also forbidden to forbid that which is permitted.
 The second is that it is not forbidden to permit that which is permitted, even if it wasn't practiced in the past, because halakha is dynamic, and when cultural circumstances change, one has to face up to these changes and accommodate them.
 The third principle is that if you can find a position of leniency, you should do so.
 So, when things are permitted, they should be encouraged."

-He has received some criticism for not explaining the source of his personal authority to dislodge the views of prior voices in Jewish law, such as the Shulchan Aruch and the view of Maimonides, both of which are universally accepted in orthodox circles as the strongest, most authoritative halachic works.
+He has been condemned for not explaining the source of his personal authority to dislodge the views of prior voices in Jewish law, such as the Shulchan Aruch and the view of Maimonides, both of which are universally accepted in orthodox circles as the strongest, most authoritative halachic works.

-Awards
+Awards and recognition

 In 1992, Sperber won the Israel Prize, for Jewish studies.